-A student may withdraw from a course by notifying the Registrar in any manner.
-If the withdrawal occurs during the first four weeks of the course, the student will receive a refund as per the refund schedule in the University’s refund policy.
-“W” will appear on the student’s transcript and the credits for the course will be added to the cumulative credits attempted.
-The student can not withdraw from the course after the faculty member has submitted the grade.
+A student may withdraw from a course by notifying the Registrar in a documented manner (mail, e-mail or Fax).
+If the withdrawal occurs during an active course, the student will receive a refund as per the refund schedule in the refund policy.
+A “W” will appear on the student’s transcript and the credits for the course will be added to the cumulative credits attempted.
+Refer to the published academic calendar- dates and deadlines section for dates when withdrawal is allowed.

 Faculty members or the University staff may initiate an administrative withdrawal of a student from a course based on lack of attendance, or participation, lack of connectivity or plagiarism.
 Depending on when the AW occurs, the student may be eligible for a refund according to the refund schedule in the refund policy.
 “AW” will appear in the student’s transcript and the credits for the course will be added to the credits attempted.
 If the student is administratively withdrawn from the class due to plagiarism, disciplinary action will occur resulting in the student not receiving an “AW” but an “F” on the transcript and the protocol described in the Academic Honesty Policy will be employed.

 - Lack of Attendance/Participation: During the first two weeks of class, students who fail to attend class meetings or class related activities, or fail to participate without contacting the faculty member and making special arrangements may be Administratively Withdrawn from the class.
 The faculty member is under no obligation to allow students to make up work they have missed because they failed to attend or participate.